Ying-Lab/CRAFT/README.md

 **5、Purple area : Three visualizations of the comparing result**

 Including the distance bar graphe, two dimensional projection using principal coordinate analysis (PCoA) and sequence clustering into a rounded dendrogram by using the neighbor-joining algorithm.
 Each analysis is shown in the respective tabbed window.
-The figure can be saved to local disk by clicking the button or right-clicking the mouse**.
+The figure can be saved to local disk by clicking the button or right-clicking the mouse.

 ![alt tag](https://raw.githubusercontent.com/jiaxingbai/CRAFT/master/new_img/save_but.jpg) : Save the current figure.